Spanish Wills Abogado

-If you are looking to make Spanish wills, are seeking advice on the benefits of creating one, or looking for guidance on whether you need to change your existing Spanish will in light of the new EU legislation introduced in August 2015, the following information put together by the specialist Spanish wills solicitors at Giambrone should answer many of your questions.
+If you wish to make a Spanish will or seeking advice on the benefits of creating one, or looking for guidance as to whether you need to change your existing Spanish will in light of the EU legislation introduced in August 2015, the following information will assist you:

 Why should I create a Spanish will?

-If you are a UK resident, but own property in Spain, it is good practice to have a will in Spain for numerous reasons.
+If you are a UK resident, but own property in Spain, it is good practice to draft a Spanish will for numerous reasons.

-The most important of these reasons is that looking ahead, it will make dealing with your estate in Spain much more straightforward for your beneficiaries.
-Whilst you can deal with your Spanish assets through a will made in the UK, it is always advisable to do so via Spanish wills.
-This is because if your estate is being handled by a Spanish solicitor who is not familiar with English law, and in particular if the will incorporated trusts or non-standard clauses, which they often do, it could lead to delays and additional costs whilst additional, specialist cross-border assistance is sought.
+The most important reason is that it will make dealing with your estate in Spain far more straightforward for your beneficiaries.
+Whilst you can deal with your Spanish assets through a will made in the UK, it is strongly advised to do so via Spanish wills.
+Mainly because should your estate be handled by a Spanish abogado (lawyer) unfamiliar with English law and if your will incorporates trusts or non-standard clauses, it is likely to lead to significant delays and additional costs, especially as you will require additional cross-border expertise.

-Another very good reason to create a Spanish will is that it has the potential to significantly reduce the tax liabilities of your beneficiaries.
-There is no standard structure for making such arrangements, however there are numerous options which good Spanish wills solicitors will discuss with you.
+Another very good reason to create a Spanish will is that a Spanish will may reduce the tax liabilities of your beneficiaries.
+There is no standard structure for making such arrangements, however, there are numerous options that can be discussed with you by an expert Spanish inheritance lawyer.

-For UK residents, Spanish wills can be governed by UK law.
-As of August 2015, new EU inheritance legislation has provided that EU citizens who are residents of Spain will be subject to Spanish succession law, regardless of their nationality, unless they specifically state in their will that they wish for the succession law of their own country to apply.
-The Spanish law of compulsory heirs dictates that set percentages of an inheritance must be left to children and the spouse.
-This is different to the law in the UK that allows the testator to leave their estate to whoever they wish.
+For UK residents, Spanish wills can be governed by the laws of England and Wales.
+EU inheritance legislation drafted in 2015 has enacted legislation that causes EU citizens who are residents of Spain to be subject to Spanish succession law, regardless of their nationality, unless they specifically state in their will that they wish for the succession law of their own country to apply.
+The Spanish law of compulsory heirs dictates that set percentages of an estate must be left to children and the spouse.
+This is different to the law in the UK that allows the testator to leave their estate to whomever they wish.

-If you have already made a will in Spain and are a resident there, but do not have Spanish nationality, then it is important to take advice on changing your will to specifically state that you wish your country’s own laws of succession to apply, so that you are able to leave your assets to the people of your choice.
+If you have already made a will in Spain and are a resident there, but do not have Spanish nationality, then it is most important to take advice regarding your will if you wish your estate to be dealt with under the laws of England and Wales, you will have to specifically state that you wish your country’s own laws of succession to apply, so that you are able to leave your assets to the people of your choice.

 What are the differences between Spanish wills and UK wills?

-UK wills, once signed and witnessed, are not entered on any central register.
-They may be stored at the office of the solicitor where they were made, or at your bank with other important documentation such as the title deeds to your property.
-Or they may even be kept at home or at a relative’s.
-The problem with this is that should the will be lost, or the solicitor move away or cease trading, tracing it could prove a challenge.
+A will drafted under the laws of England & Wales once signed and witnessed is not entered on any central register.
+However, a will is frequently stored at the office of the solicitor involved in drafting the will, or at your bank together with other important documentation such as the title deeds to your property; or it may even be kept at your home or with a relative.

-Things are different in Spain.
-Spanish wills in most cases are signed in front of a Notary, who will take responsibility for making sure they are legally compliant.
+In Spain.
+Spanish wills, in most cases, are signed in front of a Notary, who will take responsibility for making sure they are legally compliant.
 Once signed, the Notary submits the information to a central registry of wills, which is located at the Spanish Ministry of Justice in Madrid.
-The signed will never leaves the office of the Notary and if the Notary leaves the area, retires or dies, it is passed to a succeeding Notary in the same locale for safekeeping.
-This all means that when the testator dies, a certified copy of the will can easily be obtained from the Notary’s office.
+The signed will never leave the office of the Notary and if the Notary leaves the area, retires or dies, it is passed to a succeeding Notary in the same locale for safekeeping ensuring that when the testator dies, a certified copy of the will can always easily be obtained from the Notary’s office.

-A further difference between Spanish wills and UK wills is that in Spain, it is not necessary to name an executor to be responsible for administering your estate, although if you wish to do so, you can.
-Bear in mind that your executor(s) will be carrying out their responsibilities in Spain and according to Spanish law, so at very least they will need to speak fluent Spanish.
+A further variation between Spanish wills and English wills is that in Spain, it is not necessary to name an executor who will be responsible for administering your estate, whereas it is in England and Wales If you do wish to name an executor in your Spanish will but you should remember that your executor(s) will be carrying out their responsibilities in Spain in accordance with Spanish law, so it may be prudent to name executors who are able to speak fluent Spanish.

 What are the different types of Spanish wills?

-In total there are three different types of Spanish wills.
+There are three different types of Spanish will.

 The first is an ‘open will’.
 This is the most common type.
-Whilst it is not a requirement to have the will drawn up by a solicitor, it is always advisable, particularly if you do not understand the Spanish language well enough to be satisfied that it reflects your wishes.
-Spanish wills solicitors will provide you with a copy in your native language for your review before proceeding to the signing stage.
+Whilst it is not a requirement to have the will drawn up by a lawyer it is always advisable, particularly if you do not understand the Spanish language well enough to be satisfied that it reflects your wishes.
+Giambrone's Spanish inheritance lawyers will provide you with a copy in your native language for your review before proceeding to the signing stage.
 Once you are happy with the will, an appointment will be made for you to sign it in front of a Notary and three witnesses, who will also sign.

 The second type of Spanish will is a ‘closed will’.
-The contents of such a will remain secret.
-A Spanish lawyer will need to draft it to ensure compliance with Spanish law, and then you are required to take it to a Notary, who seals it into an envelope and signs it, along with two witnesses.
+The contents of such a will remain confidential.
+A Spanish lawyer will need to draft it to ensure it is in compliance with Spanish law; you are then required to take the document to a Notary, who seals it into an envelope and signs the envelope, together with two witnesses.

 Both open and closed wills are filed by the Notary on the general registry of wills in Madrid, and copies kept at the office of the Notary.

 The last type of Spanish will is known as a ‘holographic will’.
-This is a hand-written or verbally made will.
-If you are writing it, you must ensure that there is no question over any of your wishes, and then sign and date it on each page.
-There is no need for a visit to the Notary, or for witnesses to sign a holographic will.
-It is up to you whether to voluntarily lodge the will with the general registry, although of course it is advisable.
-When you die, the will has to be authenticated by a judge who will call for your closest relatives to verify your handwriting, which can cause delays in administering the estate.
-If you are making a holographic will verbally, you will need to do so in front of five witnesses, who must then testify your wishes to a Notary, who goes on to draw up a written will, which they go on to certify.
+This is a hand-written or verbally drafted will.
+If you are writing it, you must ensure that there is absolute clarity in the terms of your will with no question mark over your wishes, you then sign and date it on each page.
+There is no need for a visit to the Notary, nor for witnesses to sign a holographic will.
+It is your decision whether to voluntarily lodge the will with the general registry, although of course, it is considered advisable.
+When the testator passes away this type of will has to be authenticated by a judge who will call on close relatives of the deceased to verify handwriting.
+If a holographic will is made verbally it will need to be done in front of five witnesses, who must then testify as the terms of the will to a Notary, who will then draw up a written will, which will then be certified.

-Giambrone Spanish Wills Solicitors: All the expert guidance you need when making a will in Spain
+Giambrone Spanish inheritance lawyers: the expert guidance you will need when drafting a will in Spain

 Spanish laws are notably complex, and even when you have a degree of fluency with the language, the legal terminology and processes that vary from those in the UK can be confusing.
-Expert advice is essential, and you will find this amongst the specialist Spanish wills solicitors at Giambrone.
-With offices in Spain and the UK, we are well placed to assist you in your native language.
-We are wholly focused on ensuring your interests are safeguarded, and our technical knowledge of the law around Spanish will making is highly regarded.
+Expert advice is essential, Giambrone can provide specialist Spanish inheritance and wills lawyers, with offices in Spain and the UK, we are well placed to assist you in the English or Spanish language.
+We are wholly focused on ensuring your interests are safeguarded.
+Giambrone is well-regarded for our lawyers' technical knowledge of the law around Spanish laws of succession and inheritance matters.